What you need to know about automatic backup

 Step 2.
 The program automatically chooses the system related partition(s) as the source data.
 Just choose a destination path to store the system image.

 Step 3.
 Click Schedule Backup in the left bottom.
-Then, turn on Enable Schedule Backup to choose a backup frequency for your backup.
-“Daily”, “Weekly” and “Monthly” modes are offered for free.
+Then, turn on Enable Schedule Backup to choose a backup frequency for your backup - "Daily", "Weekly", "Monthly", "Event triggers" and "USB plug in".

 Step 4.
 (Optional) In the Schedule window, click Backup Scheme from the left panel.
 You can see “Incremental Backup” is selected by default as the backup method.
 If you’d like to use “Differential Backup”, edition upgrade is needed.